Solar Leases vs. Direct Ownership: 10 Pros and Cons to Consider 2026

 Responsibility for Long-Term Maintenance.
 As the owner, you are responsible for the system's upkeep once the installer's labor warranty expires.
 While solar panels are incredibly durable, components like string inverters may need replacement after 12–15 years, costing the owner between $1,500 and $3,000.

 No Benefit for Non-Taxable Income.
-If a homeowner is retired or does not have sufficient federal tax liability, they cannot take advantage of the 30% ITC.
+The 30% federal ITC that once favored ownership expired December 31, 2025, so it no longer factors into the ownership case at all.
 In these cases, the "tax credit" is essentially lost money, making the higher price point of ownership much harder to justify compared to a lease.

 Complex Home Sale Negotiations.
 While solar adds value, it also adds a layer of complexity to a home sale if the buyer is unfamiliar with solar technology.
 The owner must provide production data and warranty transfer paperwork to ensure the new buyer feels confident in the asset they are inheriting.